AkumaVenom/WindowsEventsPlugin-UE5.5/README.md

 =========================================================================

 A lightweight Unreal Engine 5.5 plugin that provides real-time Windows operating system event detection 100% completely local without internet needed.
-This plugin exposes Windows window events and toast notifications to Blueprint so you can react to user activity, detect open/closed applications, and receive native notification text inside Unreal Engine.
+This plugin exposes Windows window events and text contents and toast notifications to Blueprint so you can react to user activity, detect open/closed applications, and receive native notification text inside Unreal Engine.

 Features